 Prose-heavy writing can lead to your story standing still.
 A stagnant story feels like a trudging read.
-Action, motivation and conflict keep the story dynamic and you need characters to communicate and disagree, and it keeps your story alive and interesting.
+Action, motivation and conflict keep the story dynamic.
+You need characters to communicate and disagree, and it keeps your story alive and interesting.

-If you’re going nowhere, moving towards nothing, because you’re just describing everything instead of having your characters be busy, there’s no draw for your reader to keep reading.
+If you’re going nowhere, your story will feel pointless.
+When you’re describing everything instead of having your characters be busy, there’s no draw for your reader to keep reading.
 As soon as your readers can’t be bothered to read one book, they won’t bother coming back to any future books, and you’re going to lose your audience.